A Different Approach to Content Strategy and Justification

 So the different approach, the flipped process is this:

-What if marketers help their sales and sales channel organizations identify and understand their need for knowledge, communication support and situation-ready information?
+What if marketers help their sales and sales channel organizations identify and understand their need for knowledge, communication support and situation-specific information?

 How does this work?